 In January of 2024, Joseph and Katie moved out of the hotel.

 In April of 2024, Joseph called me to confess his involvement in what he coined the “inner circle.”
-This inside group of certain Adam’s Road members had been secretly participating in sexual immorality for years, and had been deeply indoctrinated by Max in ways I couldn’t have imagined.
+According to him, this inside group of certain Adam’s Road members had been secretly participating in sexual immorality for years, and had been deeply indoctrinated by Max (in ways I couldn’t have imagined).
 It’s been glorious to see God work repentance in Joseph’s life, and heal and restore their marriage.

 A few weeks after the sexual immorality within Adam’s Road was exposed, I reached out to Micah to reaffirm my love for him and work towards helping to restore him in a spirit of gentleness.